lytecode/Meetup-app/README.md

 5. Edit or Update a already created event (by the Creator or Admin)
 6. Register to attend an Event (Login Required), etc

+This app is hosted on *Heroku* and can be tested via this link [DevSquare](https://meetupdev.herokuapp.com/)